hikeventures/hikeventures.github.io/_posts/2015-05-06-Best-satellite-messenger-locator-beacons.markdown

 ---

 I have not tested all devices in this article but those are our favourites if I were to buy a new one.
 The links on this site contain affiliate links.
-If you purchase thru the links you help support our blog (<a href="http://www.hikeventures.com/about/" target="_blank">here</a> you can read who we are).
+If you purchase thru the links you help support our blog. <a href="http://www.hikeventures.com/about/" target="_blank">Here</a> you can read on who we are.

 <!--more-->